nixxo/rust-lang-book-it/src/ch06-01-defining-an-enum.md

 We attach data to each variant of the enum directly, so there is no need for an extra struct.
 Here, it’s also easier to see another detail of how enums work: the name of each enum variant that we define also becomes a function that constructs an instance of the enum.
-That is, `IpAddr::V4()` is a function call that takes a `String` argument and returns an instance of the `IpAddr` type.
+That is, `IndirizzoIp::V4()` is a function call that takes a `String` argument and returns an instance of the `IndirizzoIp` type.
 We automatically get this constructor function defined as a result of defining the enum.